ppreshant/flow_cytometry/README.md

 		1. fcs_experiment_folder = '..' : the folder your individual `.fcs` files are in within the base_directory
 		2. density_gating_fraction = .5 ; might need to adjust
 3. Put sample names into the excel file `flowcyt_data/plate_layoyts.xlsx` or a google sheet.
 Each well with sample will have the format `plasmid1_positive`.
 The value after the '\_' is the `sample_category` : used to colour plots ; and the value before is `assay_variable` will be on the x/y-axis of the plots.
-	1. `excel` option is easier but if you would prefer to use the `googlesheet` for naming the samples, then duplicate the `Flow cytometry layouts` tab into your own googlesheet, and put it's url in the `0-general_functions_fcs.R/sheeturls` for the `plate_layouts_pk` option.
+	- `excel` option is easier but if you would prefer to use the `googlesheet` for naming the samples, then duplicate the `Flow cytometry layouts` tab from this [sheet](https://docs.google.com/spreadsheets/d/1RffyflHCQ_GzlRHbeH3bAkiYo4zNlnFWx4FXo7xkUt8/edit#gid=2024050710) into your own googlesheet, and put its url in the `0-general_functions_fcs.R/sheeturls` for the `plate_layouts_pk` option.

 -  If you have a single `.fcs` file with multiple data run and you want to run the flowCal workflow.
 Run the `# prelims` and `# load data` sections in the code `analyze_fcs.R`.
 This will unpack each individual well into a separate `.fcs` file in a folder.
 For subsequent steps, change the `folder_name` option to the name of the new folder and change `file.name_input` to be empty `''`.
 Now you can go ahead with the python module and come back the the R module.

 ## python module : density gating, MEFL

+1. open a suitable terminal that works for `conda` and activate the `flowcal` environment that you created above with `conda activate flowcal`
+2. launch your favorite IDE to access python. `jupyter-lab` should be installed in this environment, so type it's name in the same terminal and a browser window will open
+3. Follow instructions in the [[#Data, and config]] above and, add your directory name etc. to the config file `scripts_general_fns/g10_user_config.py`
+4. Open the jupyter notebook `flowcal_pipeline_report.ipnb` and execute the two cells and your data should be ready in about 3 min!
 .. _to be elaborated_